jexeI/AATwitterImporter/README.md

 # twtfollowexport
 Chrome Extension which compares all of your twitter following handles against various Artist Alley databases.
+Will then generate a link to a compiled list of all artists and their catalogues if applicable.

-This will eventually work to be integrated with the Artist Alley database (https://artistalley.pages.dev)
+[TODO: make a real readme]